Huntington Theatre Company: History

 The Huntington was founded in 1982 by Boston University under President John Silber and Vice President Gerald Gross, and was separately incorporated as an independent non-profit in 1986.
 Its two prior artistic leaders were Peter Altman (1982 – 2000) and Nicholas Martin (2000 – 2008).
 Michael Maso has led the Huntington's administrative and financial operations since 1982 as the Managing Director.

 In 2016, as a result of Boston University's decision to sell the BU Theatre on Huntington Avenue, the Huntington Theatre Company and Boston University dissolved their relationship.
 The new owners of the BU Theatre Complex, QMG Huntington LLC, proposed the creation of a new condo tower, while also allowing the Huntington to lease the renovated theatre space for $1 per year for the next 99 years.
-Construction was projected to be completed in late 2020.
-However, as of February 2022, the project was listed as undetermined on the Boston Planning and Development Agency website.
+Construction was originally projected to be completed in late 2020.
+However, the project was delayed by the pandemic, and the renovated theatre reopened in October 2022.
+The renovation project won an award from the Boston Preservation Alliance.
+Construction of the 34-story residential tower adjacent to the theatre began in 2022.
+The tower will include 14,000 square feet of space devoted to a new lobby for the theatre.

 In October 2020, the company's artistic leader, Peter DuBois, resigned after an inquiry prompted by staff complaints of layoffs, diversity issues, and salary transparency.
+In February 2022, Loretta Greco was named the company's new artistic director.
+In January 2023, the company announced that Michael Maso would step down as Managing Director in June 2023, after 41 years with the company.